gmtsciencedev/scitq/docs/install.md

 # Installation

-PYTQ is simple system and the [quick start](../#quick-start) can really be used.
-However in a production environment you will want to do a little more than that:
+PYTQ is simple system as the [quick start](../#quick-start) shows, however in a production environment you will want to do a little more than that:

 - install pytq-server as a service,
-- deploy and configure the ansible code to connect to your provider.
+- deploy and configure the ansible code to connect to your provider,
+- set up some extra services like an S3 or NFS storage and maybe a docker registry.

+This sounds a lot more complex than the quick start, but this is really explained carefully here and together it brings a really efficient setup.
+None of it is mandatory and you can start very simply.

 !!! note

     Unless specifically mentionned, all the following commands must be done *as root*.